Forestry Issues

 THE WEALTH OF FORESTS: Markets, Regulations, and Sustainable Forestry

 Chris Tollefson, ed..
-A pioneering attempt to consider the concrete policy implications of the much discussed transition to sustainable forestry.
-Integrates two distinct academic literatures.
-One seeks to define and identify ways to implement sustainable forestry.
-The other focuses on the relative merits of regulatory & market instruments for promoting environmental values.
+A pioneering attempt to consider the concrete policy implications of the much discussed transition from industrial forestry in North America to sustainable forestry.
+This book integrates two (2) distinct academic literatures: one seeks to define and identify ways to implement sustainable forestry, and the other that focuses on the relative merits of regulatory and market instruments for promoting environmental values.
 6 x 9, 408p, reprint 1999.

 FORESTRY, ECONOMICS AND THE ENVIRONMENT